nastoffel/cs400-X-Team-70/x_team_style_guide.md

 ## Coding style (brackets, horizontal, and vertical spacing):
 *Conditionals*

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- A blank line should be inserted before and after conditionals &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Include a space on either side of a comparison operator (=, <, ect.)
+* A blank line should be inserted before and after conditionals
+* Include a space on either side of a comparison operator (=, <, ect.)
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- When there is only one line of content, it should be put on the same line as the condition. i.e.
+* When there is only one line of content, it should be put on the same line as the condition. i.e.
 ```javascript
 if(youAre != trash) singleNodeTree.height = 1;
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Do not use in-line code for else statements.
+* Do not use in-line code for else statements.
 Put the word else on the line of the closing bracket. i.e.
 ```javascript
 if(temperature < coldnessThreshold(wisconsin)) {
 	putOnCoat();